yhussain8/innertuner/public/README.md

 ## Design with optimal UX & UI
 With INNERTUNER team's initial idea, we had a previlege to consult and worked with two UX & UI Designer students.
+Our goal was to create a mobile first App.
 After several in-depth meetings and feedback sesssions, we were able to achieve a polished look with user expereince in mind as a group.

 Our App front-end was developed utilizing Tailwindcss as the primary styling framework and we were able to acheive final look as close as possible to the proposed initial design.